Chairman, Statistics Committee Park City / Deer Valley

 Property taxes generally run just under 1% of actual value of a property.
 If the home will be the primary residence of the owner, or will be used for a long-term rental for some other occupants, there is a 40% discount from this amount, and this is regulated by the Utah Homestead Exemption Regulation.

-5% is about the average discount from the last listed price our market has seen for over a year.
+4%-5% is a typical discount from the last listed price in our market.

 What benefits does an owner of property receive from in effect becoming a tax payer?